AndresXLP/redsumer/README.md

  |_|  \_\|______||_____/ |_____/  \____/ |_|  |_||______||_|  \_\
 ```

+## DISCLAIMER ⚠️

+This project is a modification of the original [redsumer library](https://github.com/enerBit/redsumer).
+The original library was developed by the [enerBit](https://github.com/enerBit) team and is available under the MIT license.

 ## Description

 Redsumer is a GO library that provides a simple way to consume and produce messages from a Redis Stream.
 It is designed to be used in a microservices architecture, where a service needs to consume messages from a Redis Stream and process them.
 It is built on top of the [go-redis]("https://github.com/redis/go-redis") library.